adamarutyunov/launch/README.md

   - shared:redis      # cross-project (project name : slug)
 ```

-When starting a process whose dependencies aren't running, launch prompts: start with deps, force start, or cancel.

 ### Taskfile integration

 Drop a `Taskfile.yml` next to `launch.yml` and its tasks appear in the sidebar automatically.